naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Much like the motor the controllers have a parallel ControllerData class to store data for the controller.
 ControllerData details can be found in `Data Structure <https://github.com/naubiomech/OpenExo/blob/main/Documentation/Structure/ExoDataStructure.md>`__, but contains state and configuration information.

 The Joint instance uses a `pointer <#pointers>`__ to the controller that is currently being used.
 The main difference is that the Joint has an instance to all the possible controllers that will be used so we just need to point to the correct one.
-That is why the constructor to the a joint like the hip looks like:
+That is why the constructor to a joint like the hip looks like:

 ::